warrdel-erp/stones-be/md/questions.md

 3. will slab deleted from cart if it is been added in so.

 4. how to decide unit price of slab in cart to SO.

+5. we've array of addresses of customer how to CRUD on UI.